martkist/martkist/contrib/bash-completion.md

 Bash Completion
 ---------------------

-The following script provide bash completion functionality for `sycoind` and `syscoin-cli`.
+The following script provide bash completion functionality for `sycoind` and `martkist-cli`.

-* `contrib/syscoind.bash-completion`
+* `contrib/martkistd.bash-completion`
-* `contrib/syscoin-cli.bash-completion`
+* `contrib/martkist-cli.bash-completion`
 * `contrib/_osx.bash-completion`

 ### OSX ###
 Use `brew` to install `bash-completion` then update `~/.bashrc` to include the completion scripts and helper functions to provide `have()` and `_have()` on OSX.

-The example assumes Syscoin was compiled in `~/syscoin` and the scripts will be availabe in `~/syscoin/contrib`, however they can be moved to a different location.
+The example assumes Martkist was compiled in `~/martkist` and the scripts will be availabe in `~/martkist/contrib`, however they can be moved to a different location.

 ```
 brew install bash bash-completion